0 Roter HahnGrave stone from the Roman era - Via Claudia Augustac0b4b9bf6db69175158dd4390c1c51db

-At Hochhueben Hof farm in Parcines/Partschins, a feudal holding of the Salzburg Bishops dating to the 14th century, a Roman gravestone has been built into the front wall of the house on the right side next to the entrance.
-An officer of the customs station in Tell/Töll did this to immortalize his firstborn son, who died only 21 years and 11 months old.
+At Hochhueben Hof farm in Partschins/Parcines, a feudal holding of the Salzburg Bishops dating to the 14th century, a Roman gravestone has been built into the front wall of the house on the right side next to the entrance.
+The officer Marcus Ulpius Primigenius of the customs station in Töll/Tell did this to immortalize his firstborn son Quintus Caecililus Eutropius, who died only 21 years and 11 months old.

 Roman tombs and coins have also been found across the courtyard.